wintercms/meta/l6-upgrade-notes.md

 <a name="upgrade-wildcard-listeners"></a>
 ### Wildcard event listeners: `Event::listen('example.*', $listener);`

-The parameters sent to wildcard event listeners in October has changed match what Laravel has done since 5.4.
+The parameters sent to wildcard event listeners in October has changed to match what Laravel has done since 5.4.
 This was overlooked in the 5.5 update but is being applied now.
 Going forward all wildcard event listeners will receive the name of the event currently being fired as the first parameter and an array of the event arguments as the second parameter.

 Example of old wildcard listener: